Honlan/TF2GAN/UNet/README.md

 ## Train

-Make a folder under `dataset` and put your images in it, just like the `celeba` folder
+Make a folder under `dataset` and put your images as well as labels in it, just like the `CelebAMask19` folder

-Convert the data to tfrecord for convenience, where the default value of `--dataset_name` is `celeba`
+Convert the data to tfrecord for convenience, where the default value of `--dataset_name` is `CelebAMask19`

 ```
 python main.py --dataset_name your_dataset_name --phase tfrecord